grafana/Grafana-Alloy-for-Beginners/README.md

 - `<PROCESSOR_LABEL>`: The label for the component, such as default.
 The label you use must be unique across all otelcol.processor.batch components in the same configuration file.
 - `<EXPORTER_LABEL>`: The label for your otelcol.exporter.otlp component.

-To disable one of the telemetry types, set the relevant type in the `output` block to the empty list, such as `metrics = []`.
+To disable one of the telemetry types, set the relevant type in the `output` block to the empty list, such as `metrics = []`, or omit it from the `output` block entirely.
 To send batched data to another processor, replace the components in the output list with the processor components to use.

 Example:
-The following example demonstrates configuring a sequence of otelcol.processor components before being exported.
+The following example demonstrates configuring a sequence of `otelcol.processor` components before being exported.
 ```
 otelcol.processor.memory_limiter "default" {
   check_interval = "1s"